denniemok/battleasya-bedwars-extension/README.md

 - Asynchronously perform database-related tasks and print the result
 - Intercept AlonsoLevels experience change event
 - Compute the new experience gain with respect to the global modifier
-- Apply the changes in experience with avoidance to duplication
+- Apply the changes in experience with avoidance to duplication <br>

 <hr>